Per diem is a Latin phrase that means “per day or each day.”

 - Retail/commercial jobs that require travel

-Although these are some of the most common jobs that Pay Per Diem almost any job that requires travel can offer Per Diem pay to compensate for travel expenses.
+Although these are the most common jobs that pay per diem, any job that requires travel can offer per diem pay.

 Pros and Cons of Per Diem Work

 Per Diem work has pros and cons that depend on the employee’s/employers goals and desires.

 As mentioned earlier, nurses or contractors can work solely per diem.